JKArena/pulsing/README.md

    * Cascading+JCascade+Pail
    * Spark ml for machine learning
    * Hive+Spark SQL for submitted location data using ESRI
-   * Spark Graphx (swap with Apache Giraph later as Graphx deprecated)
+   * Spark Graphx/Apache Giraph for graph (think Graphx getting deprecated though)
 4. MySQL/Hibernate for user data and possibly location (GIS) data using Spark SQL
 5. Cassandra for chatLobby messages which are created by users
 6. Avro+Parquet/Thrift for serializations (to compare)